 Changes in amount of exercise or lack of fresh water can bring on colic.
 Colic involves gas buildup, a blockage, or a rupture in the intestines.
 It can be treated with success depending on the cause but in many cases it can also be fatal.

 • Strangles or Streptococcus equi is a bacteria which results in lymphoid tissue abscesses in the respiratory tract.
 It’s transmitted by direct contact with sick horses but also through horse equipment such as feed pans, water buckets, trailers, tack, sponges, clothing, or even insects.
-Be sure to have your horse vaccinated and notify your vet if you suspect exposure.
+Be sure to give your horse its shot, and notify your vet if you suspect exposure.

 • Flu in horses is highly contagious and is spread through direct contact with a horse that is sick or through a barn or pasture that is contaminated.
 Incubation is 1-3 days prior to symptoms which is why equine influenza is endemic (always circulating).
-Vaccinate your horses and quarantine any new arrivals to your farm for two weeks to help prevent infection.
+Give shots to all your horses and quarantine any new arrivals to your farm for two weeks to help prevent infection.

 • Potomac Horse Fever (PHF) is primarily a threat if your horse grazes in an area that borders a river or creek.
 It’s caused by Neorickettsia risticil, which can be ingested when horses drink water or graze on grass that is infested with PHF infected insects (mayflies, gnats, etc.)